-Time Magazine honors Castello di Casole, with interiors by the J. Banks Design Group, by naming the resort one of the 100 Best Hotels in the World, ranking prominently on the list at #15.
+Time Magazine honors Castello di Casole, designed by J. Banks Design Group, by naming the resort one of the 100 Best Hotels in the World, ranking prominently on the list at #15.

 About the choices for 2017, Time Magazine editors say: